CheezyCola/Synthethic-Image-Data-Generator/README.md

 3. To Developing an intuitive graphical user interface (GUI) to facilitate swift and straightforward control of the generation pipeline.

-Program code located in path: Synthethic-Image-Data-Generator/DataGenerator/ Entrance of the program: DataGenerator/app/Main_Window.py
+Program code located in path: Synthethic-Image-Data-Generator/DataGenerator/

+Entrance of the program: Synthethic-Image-Data-Generator/DataGenerator/app/Main_Window.py

+Examples of generated items at: Synthethic-Image-Data-Generator/Dataset/Dataset_1/